The name of this society shall be the Midwest World History Association.

 The affairs of the Association shall be under the supervision of an Executive Committee consisting of at least eight teachers and professors of World History elected from the membership of the Association.
 Every effort should be made to insure that the members of the Executive Committee be broadly representative of the geographic and employment diversity of the Association's membership.
 The Executive Committee shall conduct the business of the Association; plan meetings; set, collect, and expend dues and other revenues of the Association; appoint committees, nominate officers for election by the membership; and do whatever else may be appropriate.
 In preparing its Officers' nominations, the Executive Committee shall ensure that the list is representative of the geographic and employment diversity of the Association's membership.
 Members of the Executive Committee shall serve three-year, staggered terms of office and are eligible for re-nomination and re-election.

-The officers of the Association shall include a President, a Vice-President, a Secretary, and a Treasurer.
+The officers of the Association shall include a President, a Vice-President, a Secretary, a Treasurer, and a Website Coordinator.
 They shall be elected every two years by the Association's Members and are eligible for re-nomination and re-election.
 The officers shall assume their duties immediately upon election and serve as ex officio members of the Executive Committee.
 Any vacancies that might occur during the terms of office shall be filled by vote of the Executive Committee.
 The President shall preside at all meetings of the Executive Committee and at the annual meeting of the Association and shall present for consideration by the Executive Committee policies for the conduct of the Association.
 The president shall serve ex officio on all standing or ad hoc committee which may be created by the Association and oversee all work with other organizations, conferences, institutions, and individuals.
 The Vice-President shall assist the President and, in the absence of the president shall serve as presiding officer and perform such other presidential duties as may be required.
 The Secretary shall keep the minutes of all meetings of the Association and of its Executvie Committee, and shall attend to all correspondence of the Association.
 The Treasurer shall be responsible for all funds, making collections and disbursements as directed by the Executive Committee, and preparing an annual report of the Association's finances for the Association's members.
 The Website Coordinator shall maintain and improve the organization’s website as necessary, and prepare a report on website maintenance and usage for the annual meeting.

 The financial year of the Association shall be from July 1 through June 30.
 The annual meeting of the Association shall take place during each fiscal year at a time and place established by the Executive Committee.
 At this meeting, the Association shall elect Executive Committee members.
 The Association's Officers shall be elected from the Executive Committee's nomination list by a mail ballot prior to the annual meeting so that its results may be announced there.